 Some CDL training schools will offer payment plans, so you can pay the total tuition amount over a few months.
-It may be easier to pay these installments rather than the total tuition up-front, but the monthly payments on these plans can still be quite large and a lot to manage while you’re looking for work after your program.
+If you can’t afford truck driving school, it may be easier to pay these installments rather than the total tuition up-front.
+However, the monthly payments on these plans can still be quite large and a lot to manage while you’re looking for work after your program.

 Veteran benefits — GI Bill

 If you are a veteran, or eligible for veteran benefits, you may be able to pay for your CDL education program through the GI Bill®, an education grant available to veterans and military personnel.

 If you’re eligible, the GI Bill may be able to cover your full tuition.
 Apply on the VA website or ask your school for more information about qualification!

 “GI Bill®” is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official US government website at www.benefits.va.gov/gibill.

 At Climb Credit, we offer affordable student loans for programs at our partner schools that have passed our return-on-investment (ROI) evaluation.
 This is a good option if you don’t want to commit to a specific employer or pay a large amount of money up-front.
 With us, you’re able to make smaller monthly payments for a few years.
 If you decide you want to pay your loan balance early, you can do so at any time without a prepayment penalty.
 We offer fixed-rate loans for multiple CDL programs!